 Apple Watch 4 OS and battery

 One report has said the new software will bring something called StreamKit, which would allow for a Spotify app on Apple Watch.
-That would be a big deal for those who don't use Apple Music.
+That would be a big deal for those who don't use Apple Music - but we didn't hear about that at WWDC during the watchOS 5 reveal.

 If that's the case, it means lots more developers will be able to make watch faces for the Apple Watch and hopefully there will be far more innovation and experimentation than what we've seen in the past.
-Basically, if Apple allows this you can expect far more style choices when it comes to watch faces on the Apple Watch 4.
+That said, it wasn't announced during WWDC so this is yet to be confirmed.

 What we want to see